Can a contractor build an office building without being able to understand the architect's blueprints?

 The trick is to write slightly off the pictures.
 This means that, while you don't describe the pictures, your words aren't so far removed from what is being seen that you split viewer attention.
 This technique involves a delicate balancing act.

-With more than one hundred TV channels available to viewers in some areas and millions of pages of information available on the Internet, to name just two sources of information, one of today's biggest problems is information overload.
+With more than a hundred TV channels available to viewers in some areas and millions of pages of information available on the Internet, one of today's biggest problems is information overload.

 If a script is packed with too many facts, or if the information is not clearly presented, the viewer will become confused, lost, and frustrated.